hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-starter-object-ring.md

 ##Prerequisite {#prer}

-* HP Helion Cloud&#174; is deployed
+* HP Helion OpenStack&#174; cloud is deployed
 * Starter swift is functional which by default gets deployed as part of deployment of cloud

 **IMPORTANT**:

 *  All of the rings generated must be preserved preferably at more than one location.
 Swift needs these rings to be consistent across all nodes.
-* Take a backup of rings before any operation.
+* Take a backup of the rings before any operation.

 ##Adding Swift disks to a ring {#adding-Swift-disks-to-a-ring}